marmelab/react-admin/docs/AuthProviderWriting.md

 ### `getIdentity`

+Admin components often adapt their behavior based on the current user identity.
+For instance, a lock system may allow edition only if the lock owner is the current user.
+Another example is the user menu: it has to display the current user name and avatar.

+React-admin delegates the storage of the connected user identity to the `authProvider`.
+If it exposes a `getIdentity()` method, react-admin will call it to read the user details.

-React-admin can display the current user name and avatar on the top right side of the screen.
-To enable this feature, implement the `authProvider.getIdentity()` method, and return an object with at least an `id` field.
-You can also return a `fullName` and an `avatar` field:
+`getIdentity`should return an object with at least an `id` field.
+You can also return a `fullName` and an `avatar` field, or any other field you need in your app:

 ```tsx
 const authProvider = {